 Some of these separated biological solids, referred to as sludge, are returned to the bioreactor to replenish the bacterial population and a smaller proportion are wasted to the sludge digester where ultimately they can be dewatered and the solids used for compost.

 3031 California Boulevard

 Napa, CA 94558

-Please use the form below to send us an email.
-Please note the math question is for anti-spam purposes.
+Please click the green link below to send us an email.

 CEO Executive Director